OVS0127/Stock-Price-Trend-Prediction/README.md

     plot_predictions(df, train_data_len, predictions["Predictions"].values, model_type)

 ```
-We obtained the output of accuracy as below using transformer.<br />
+We obtained the output of accuracy as below using transformer.
+The accuracy rate is 97.24%. <br />
 ![Alt](https://github.com/OVS0127/Stock-Price-Trend-Prediction/raw/main/images%20in%20report/transformer%20accuracy.png)<br />
-After visualization, we obtained the prediction of a stock for two years, from September 2020 to September 2022. <br />
+After visualization, we obtained the prediction of a stock for two years, from September 2020 to September 2022.
+The results are straightforward, differentiating different parts in different color.
+The prediction data is in pink generated from the blue highlighted training dataset of previous years. <br />
 ![Alt](https://github.com/OVS0127/Stock-Price-Trend-Prediction/raw/main/images%20in%20report/Transformer%20graph.png)<br />